Gecko05/cpp_for_c/Notes.md

 * register: The associated variables should be stored in high-speed memory registers, if possible.
 * static: Preserves values inside functions.
 Restricts visibility to file.
 In C++ the system sets to 0 external and static variables that are not initialized.
 However, automatic variables are not set to 0 and could contain "garbage" values.
+* volatile: Means that a variable can be modified external to the program code.
+Also suppresses compiler optimizations on it.

 ## Linkage Mysteries